CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.md

     ![](./media/retention-policy-review.png)

-1. Select your recently created policy to see it in details and also check its status.
+1. Select your recently created policy to see it in detail and also check its status.

     ![](./media/retention-policy-created.png)